Nrechati/Machine_and_Deep_Learning_101/README.md

-# Machine and Deep Learning: Basic ML and DL model from Scratch in Python3
+# Machine and Deep Learning: Basic ML and DL model from scratch in Python 3

 This project is my attempt to understanding and implementing some of the major Machine Learning and Deep Learning models and algorithms.